JayPatel092001/JaysBookStore1/JaysBookStore/README.txt

-There is exception error, which was tuff to solve so Start Again.
+There are many error which cannot be possible to solve according to the instructor consistency require And the error are in Menu, Git And also the exception error, which was tuff to solve so Start Again.

 30-11-2021
 1000: Start by adding to git and strat phase 1